Life Course Theory has Five Basic Principles:

 - Linked Lives: Lives are lived interdependently and socio-historical influences are expressed through this network of shared relationships.

 These principles are evident in Elder’s major works, including more than a dozen books and hundreds of journal articles.
-As one example, he performed a similar reconfiguration of another historical, longitudinal data source — the Stanford-Terman study, which has followed a group of gifted children for over eighty years — to assess the long-term impact on men’s lives of serving during World War II.
+As one example, he designed a similar reconfiguration of another historical, longitudinal data source — the Stanford-Terman study, which followed a group of gifted children for over eighty years — to assess the long-term impact on men’s lives of serving during World War II.
 More recently, he partnered with Rand Conger to conduct a decade-long study of farm families living through the collapse of the agricultural economy in Iowa in the 1980s.
 In both cases, Elder has driven home the simple but all important idea that our lives are lived in time and place.1

 Over 17 years Elder co-authored three chapters on the life course published in

 The Handbook of Child Psychology.
-The second and third chapters build upon the
+The second and third chapters build upon the prior ones:

 Elder, G. H. Jr. 1998.
 The Life Course and Human Development.
 In R.M.
 Lerner (ed.)
 Volume1: Theories of Human Development: Contemporary Perspectives in William Damon (editor-in-chief), The Handbook of Child Psychology, 5th edition New York: Wiley.